Ursadon/libwakeproto/README.md

 qt5-wakeproto
 =============

-Wake protocol library for qt5
+Wake protocol library for Qt5.

+Wake is a protocl similar to SLIP.
+Protocol used in embedded applications.

 Description (HTML): http://caxapa.ru/lib/wake/